88neil/popcornpicks/README.md

 1. Clone the repository or download the project files.
 2. Open the `index.html` file in a web browser to view the site.
 **OR**
-View the website through github pages (static, login database will not properly function)
+View the website through github pages (demo, passwords will be stored in localStorage)

 ## Author
 Neil